Saint Winifred: Veneration

 Veneration of Winifred as a martyr saint is attested from the 12th century.
 She is mostly venerated in England, not in Wales, which led Caesar Baronius to list her as an "English saint" in his Roman Martyrology of 1584.

 In 1138, relics of Winifred were carried to Shrewsbury to form the basis of an elaborate shrine.
-The Church of St. Winifred, Stainton is a 12th century church located in the village of Stainton, South Yorkshire, England.

 Cult

 Part of the prologue of a life of St Winifred by Robert of Shrewsbury (Bodleian Mss.
 Laud c.94.)

 The details of Winifred's life are gathered from a manuscript in the British Museum, said to have been the work of the British monk, Elerius, a contemporary of the saint, and also from a manuscript life in the Bodleian Library, generally believed to have been compiled in 1130 by Robert, prior of Shrewsbury (d.
 1168).
 Prior Robert is generally credited with greatly promoting the cult of St. Winifred by translating her relics from Gwytherin to Shrewsbury Abbey and writing the most influential life of the saint.
 The chronicler John of Tynemouth also wrote of Winifred.

 To further enhance the prestige of the Abbey, Abbot Nicholas Stevens built a new shrine for St. Winifred in the 14th century, before then having some monks steal the relics of St. Beuno from Rhewl and installed in the abbey church.
 Although the abbey was fined, it was allowed to keep the relics.

 William Caxton's 1483 edition of the Golden Legend includes the story of St. Winifred.
 The following year, he printed a separate "Life" of the saint.